 - In circumstances where the combined asset size is calculated, it is required that all the Core Investment Companies within the group require to be registered as individual CIC-ND-Si, the ANW being applied separately;

-- Leverage Ratio: The number of outside liabilities must not more than 25 times the amount of adjusted net worth.
+- Leverage Ratio: The number of outside liabilities must not be more than 2.5 times the amount of adjusted net worth.

-What are the Vital Documents Required for Core Investment Company Registration?
+Vital Documents Required for Core Investment Company Registration

 - Submit MOA (Memorandum of Association) and AOA (Article of Association);